ryankgit/LGCT-schedule-scraper/README.md

 ![example program output](example_images/program_output.png)

-_Note: A typical output file is substantially longer than the example shown above.
+_Note: Employee name removed for privacy.
+A typical output file is substantially longer than the example shown above.
 The above example shows only the first few entries in the output file._

 # Future Work